Lasloruhberg/fitsbolt/README.md

 # fitsbolt

-A versatile Python package for loading and normalizing astronomical images across multiple formats (FITS, JPEG, PNG, TIFF).
+A versatile Python package for loading and normalising astronomical images across multiple formats (FITS, JPEG, PNG, TIFF).
 The package provides a uniform interface for image processing, particularly optimized for astronomical data with high dynamic range.

 ## Installation